Valentine Greatrakes, also known as "Greatorex" or "The Stroker," was an Irish faith healer born in Co Waterford on February 14, 1628.

 In his pamphlet, published in 1666, Valentine said he experimented on several willing subjects, including his wife, with positive results.
 He claimed the ability to cure King’s Evil (scrofula, similar to TB), wounds, ulcers, among other afflictions.

 On April 6, 1665, Robert Phayre, a former Commonwealth Governor of County Cork, was living at Cahermore, was visited by Valentine.
 They had served together in 1649.
-Valentine cured Phayre in just a few minutes of an acute ague (similar to malaria).
+Valentine cured Phayre of an acute ague (similar to malaria) in just a few minutes.

 News of his skills soon spread all over Ireland.
-In 1665 he was summoned to Bishop’s Court, in Lismore, where he was ordered to desist healing as he did not have a license.
+In 1665, he was summoned to Bishop’s Court in Lismore, where he was ordered to desist from healing, as he did not have a license.

-Valentine was invited to England by his former commander Lord Broghill, to help his wife who had been suffering from migraines.
-In 1666, he defied the Bishop’s order and traveled to England, and although he was unable to help Broghill’s wife he decided to tour England offering to cure.
-As he traveled through towns and villages the sick were brought out to be cured by this faith healer from Waterford.
+Valentine was invited to England by his former commander, Lord Broghill, to help his wife, who had been suffering from migraines.
+In 1666, he defied the Bishop’s order and traveled to England.
+Although he was unable to help Broghill’s wife, he decided to tour England, offering to cure.
+As he traveled through towns and villages, the sick were brought out to be cured by this faith healer from Waterford.

-By the time he arrived in London word had spread and he was summoned to Whitehall to present himself at the court of King Charles II.
-He was brought in front of the King and attempted to heal those sick people in attendance.
-Despite the fact that he failed the King determined that he was not being deceptive and allowed him to continue practicing.
+By the time he arrived in London, word had spread, and he was summoned to Whitehall to present himself at the court of King Charles II.
+He was brought before the King and attempted to heal the sick people in attendance.
+Despite his failure, the King determined that he was not being deceptive and allowed him to continue practicing.

 He married a second time to Alice Tilson and had three children.
 Valentine died on November 28, 1682, and is believed to have been buried in Lismore Church or the Affane Church, next to his father.

-Although not many people remember this Irish Valentine, his antics in Ireland and England caused quite a public commotion at the time and gave rise to novels, plays, and discussions on his character.
+Although few people remember this Irish Valentine, his antics in Ireland and England caused a public commotion at the time and gave rise to novels, plays, and discussions of his character.

-However when he lived, according to The Gentleman's Magazine, and Historical Chronicle of 1779, no one ever attempted to blacken his name.
-Despite all the religious leaders, royalty, scientists, and people in high society he came into contact with, they never accused him of being a fake.
+However, during his lifetime, according to The Gentleman's Magazine and Historical Chronicle of 1779, no one ever attempted to blacken his name.
+Despite the religious leaders, royalty, scientists, and high-society people he came into contact with, they never accused him of being a fake.

 Perhaps he was simply an honest Irish faith healer.